 The smaller size of the camera compared to other instant cameras, the fact that is a hybrid instant camera that is a digital camera where you can save your images before you print them and a printer that connects to your smartphone, the affordable price of the Instax Mini film it uses, the 100 filters / effects, self mirror, Rich Mode, tetro looks, on-camera flash, self-timer, and dual shutter buttons will make it a great choice for teenagers interesting in getting into instant analog photography.

 Honorable Mention: Polaroid Go Instant Camera & Film Started Set – $119.99

-This white camera released on April 27, 2021 from Polaroid is the smallest camera on the list at 4.1 x 3.3 x 2.4 inches at 0.71 lbs (with film).
+This white camera released on April 27, 2021 from Polaroid is one of smallest camera on the list at 4.1 x 3.3 x 2.4 inches at 0.71 lbs (with film).
 Which, at the time, makes it the world’s smallest instant camera.
-It uses the iconic Polaroid film but in a much smaller size at 2.6 x 2.1 inches (vs normal polaroid square film which is 3.5 x 3.1 inches) However, because it released last month and difficult to find in stock I decided to give it an honorable mention because several people that have reviewed the camera say that it is gives inconsistent results.
+It uses the iconic Polaroid film but in a much smaller size at 2.6 x 2.1 inches (vs normal polaroid square film which is 3.5 x 3.1 inches and the Instax Mini film which is 2×3 inches).
+I decided to give it an honorable mention because several people that have reviewed the camera say that it is gives inconsistent results.